-- 1. Power from home feeds lower outlet - 2.
+- 1. Power from home feeds lower outlet. - 2.
 Control power for pump, aquastat, solenoid, blower and light is fed through main plug by lower outlet. - 3.
 Switch for shutting off power to aquastat (which will shut down blower & solenoid). - 4.
-Aqua-stat sensor for controlling blower and solenoid. - 5.
+Aqua-stat sensor for controlling blower and solenoid. (set @ 165-180F w/15F differential) - 5.
 Solenoid (behind cover) to lift intake cover off blower. - 6.
 Blower to feed oxygen to fire. - 7.
 Damper to control air flow. - 8.
-Pump to circulate water.
-(One pump is included.) - 9.
+Pump to circulate water (pump not included.) - 9.
 Red Pex pipe goes from the pump to heat exchanger(s) in home.
 Please note!
-The pump that came with your boiler may not be the correct size for your installation.
-Please consult your dealer for sizing as water flow is essential to the proper & efficient operation of your installation. - Blue Pex pipe returns from home to upper port.
+Consult your dealer for sizing as water flow is essential to the proper & efficient operation of your installation. - Blue Pex pipe returns from home to upper port.
 (Use of additional valve is recommended for ease of servicing.
-Not included.) - 11.
-Extra Port (This is for a low water cut-off switch if required by an inspector.
+Not included.) - Extra Port (This is for a low water cut-off switch if required by an inspector.
 Call your dealer to obtain if needed) - 12.
 Wires to outdoor light.
-(If applicable may be provided with solar rechargeable LED light)
+(N/A if solar light was included)